 Since its inception, the festival has spread from Anandpur Sahib to Kiratpur Sahib along with the foothills of the Shivaliks.
 It has also been stated that the Guru himself used to participate in the mock battles organized with the onset of this tradition.

-1. An Engaging Cultural Feast.
 Organized for a period of three days, Hola Mohalla is full of nothing but celebrations that are a spitting image of the Sikh Culture and everything good about it.

 The festival incorporates a show of weapons, battle moves, some traditional poetry, music, and much more.
 During this festival, a number of durbars are also held at various places along with Kirtans and lectures that take place during this time.

-2. The Highlights of the Last Day.
 The last day, especially, comes across as the highlighting factor of the whole event.
 The procession begins with Panj Pyaras.
 Panj Pyare is a collective name given to the five men from the Sikh community namely Bhai Dhaya Singh, Bhai Dharam Singh, Bhai Himmat Singh, Bhai Mohkam Singh, and Bhai Sahib Singh.
 These names were given by Guru Gobind Singh Ji on April 13, 1699.

-The procession starts from Takht Keshgarh Sahib, which is one of the five Sikh religious seats, and then passes through various important gurdwaras like Qila Anandgarh, Lohgarh Sahib, Mata Jitoji and then, again, finally terminates at the Takht.
+The procession starts from Takht Keshgarh Sahib, which is one of the five Sikh religious seats, and then passes through various important gurdwaras like Qila Anandgarh, Lohgarh Sahib, Mata Jitoji, and then, again, finally terminates at the Takht.

-Anandpur Sahib is not a city but a religious sentiment for the Sikhs.
+Anandpur Sahib in Punjab is not a city but a religious sentiment for the Sikhs.
 It is very well connected to nearby Indian cities by road and railway networks.
 It is located at a distance of 313, 1,722, 2,489, 1,830 km from Delhi, Mumbai, Bengaluru, and Kolkata respectively.
 This is how you can reach here by the following means of transportation.

 By Air.
 Anandpur Sahib doesn’t have its own airport.
 The nearest airport is the Chandigarh Airport (IXC) located at a distance of 94 km via NH205.
 This airport mainly serves as the Union Territory of Chandigarh and nearby regions.
 The Chandigarh Airport is known for catering to about seven domestic airlines and connects Chandigarh to 2 international and 16 domestic destinations.

-After you deboard at the airport, you would need to cover the remaining distance by some means of public transportation like a cab, bus or even a train.
+After you deboard at the airport, you would need to cover the remaining distance by some means of public transportation like a cab, bus, or even a train.
 To travel by train, you will need to board UHL Janshatabadi from Anandpur Sahib station and deboard at the Chandigarh station.

 Here is how you can reach here by flight.